Mwesigwa-Enock/spring-rabbitmq-webflux-test/README.md

 - password: ```guest```

 ### Docker
+To download docker, please use the following [docker download](https://www.docker.com/products/docker-desktop/)

-Alternatively, one could use docker to run a RabbitMQ docker image if they don't wish to have it installed locally There is a docker file (docker-compose.yml) which is in the project directory.
+One could use docker to run a RabbitMQ docker image if they don't wish to have it installed locally There is a docker file (docker-compose.yml) which is in the project directory.
 You need to run the following command while in the project root directory.

-To download docker, please use the following [docker download](https://www.docker.com/products/docker-desktop/)

 ```shell
 docker-compose up